sheerun/git-squash/README.md

 # git squash

-Squash commits on a branch without resolving any conflicts
+Locally squash commits on a branch without resolving any conflicts.

 It works just like GitHub's "Squash and merge" or GitLab's "Squash commits".